ashrutarora/brief-buddy/README.md

 Ashrut Arora, aka me, developed Brief Buddy :) a machine learning enthusiast.

+`Feel free to Star ⭐ this Repository :) and Support me`.

 For any inquiries or feedback, please contact me at ashrutarora@gmail.com.

 Start using Brief Buddy today and unlock the power of news article summarization!